alazaroc/blog-web-code/_posts/2022-03-20-how-to-add-ci-cd-to-my-cdk-project.md

 Explanation: In a cdk deployment, I don't need to run the `cdk synth` command and manage the generated artifacts, so the simplest solution is to run the `cdk deploy` command directly.

-> If you need more information about it, I wrote a related post: [How to deploy infrastructure with CDK](/posts/how-to-deploy-infrastructure-with-cdk/){:target="_blank"}.
+> If you need more information about it, I wrote a related post: [How to create infrastructure with CDK](/posts/how-to-create-infrastructure-with-cdk/){:target="_blank"}.
 {: .prompt-info }

 However, upon investigation the AWS recommendation to deploy a CI/CD pipeline of CDK projects is something similar to the following: